serhan-yilmaz/macarons/README.md

 ## Getting Started:
 We provide a few examples on how to run Macarons on MATLAB.
-Simply run the demo file to obtain the selected variants:
+Simply run the demo file:
 ```
 demo.m
 ```